dsccommunity/DscWorkshop/Exercises/Task1.md

 After the build has completed take a look at the new nodes resulting files.

-NOTE: YAML syntax can be tricky so if you have errors during the build it very likely due to not well formed YAML.
+**NOTE**: YAML syntax can be tricky so if you have errors during the build it very likely due to not well formed YAML.

 ```powershell
 ise ((Get-ChildItem -Path .\DSC_ConfigData -Filter DSCWS01* -recurse).fullname -join ',')